 Following graduation from NAPS in 1967, I entered the Naval Academy and graduated with the Class of 1971.
-Ten days after graduating, I married my high school sweetheart, Ann Irwin, and our first homestead was the Belleau Woods Apartments in Triangle, VA outside the gate of the Quantico Marine Base.
-After The Basic School, the Marine Corps sent us on an "extended honeymoon" to the Kaneohe Marine Corps Air Station in Hawaii with the 1st Marine Brigade.
-As an Amtrac platoon officer, I periodically visited LSTs and LPDs that were in Hawaiian waters for RIMPAC to run a ship-to-shore "taxi service" for the infantry.
-But most of the time we played with our tractors in the mud at KMCAS or did landings at Bellows beach.
-One sidebar, while in Hawaii I earned an MS degree in System Management from the "real" USC.

-However, payback for living in paradise for 3 years meant 13 months unaccompanied in the Far East.
-My duties included being an Amtrac Company XO at Camp Schwab, Okinawa, and the Headquarters Commandant of a Tactical Exercise Control Group in the Philippines and Korea for war games with the ROK Marines.
+Ten days after graduating, I married my high school sweetheart, Ann Irwin, and our first homestead was the Belleau Wood Apartments in Triangle, VA outside the gate of the Quantico Marine Base.
+At the end of The Basic School (TBS), the Marine Corps assigned me an 1803 MOS.
+I guess since I was with heavy equipment tracked vehicles as an enlisted Marine, and I went to USNA this was a good combination of the two - tracks and water.
+The Marine Corps then sent us on an "extended honeymoon" to the Kaneohe Marine Corps Air Station (KMCAS) in Hawaii with the 1st Marine Brigade.
+As an Amphibian Tractor platoon commander, I periodically visited LSTs and LPDs that were in Hawaiian waters for RIMPAC to run a ship-to-shore "taxi service" for the infantry.
+But most of the time we played with our amtracs in the mud at KMCAS or did amphibious landings at Bellows (an abandoned air base) beach.
+One sidebar, while in Hawaii I earned an MS degree in System Management from the University of Southern California - the "real" USC.
+However, payback for living in paradise for 3 years meant 13 months unaccompanied in the Far East on Okinawa.
+My duties included being the XO of an Amtrac Company at Camp Schwab, Okinawa, and then towards the end of my tour as the Headquarters Commandant of a Tactical Exercise Control Group in the Philippines and Korea for war games with the U.S., Filipino and ROK Marines.

-Following my overseas tour, I returned to the Academy in 1976 as part of the Management Department to instruct Personnel Administration and Materials Management.
-However, while at the Academy I developed Type I Diabetes - 30 years old with Juvenile Diabetes.
-I fought the Navy and the Marine Corps for 7 months trying to stay on active duty before finally being medically discharged in August 1977 as a Captain - 12 years to the month after I enlisted in the USMC and travelled to Parris Island for "fun in the sun" and to earn the title "Marine".
+Following my overseas tour in 1976, I was transferred to Marine Barracks Annapolis where I was assigned to the Naval Academy as a member of the Management Department to instruct Second Class and First Class in Personnel Administration and Materials Management.
+The head of the Management Department at that time was a senior Marine Major by the name of Walt Boomer.
+He was General Schwartzkof's senior Marine during the first Gulf War, and in 1992 General Boomer became the Assistant Commandant of the Marine Corps.
+However, while at the Academy as an instructor I developed Type I Diabetes - 30 years old with Juvenile Diabetes.
+I fought the Navy and the Marine Corps for 7 months trying to stay on active duty before finally being medically discharged in August 1977 as a Marine Captain.
+The irony of this event is that it occurred 12 years to the month after I enlisted in the USMC and travelled to Parris Island for "fun in the sun" and to earn the title of "Marine".
+It was not until 2012 that I was guided to have the Veterans Administration give me an Agent Orange evaluation.
+It appears that when I was a Combat Engineer in Viet Nam, I "played in the dirt" too much and was exposed to Agent Orange.
+Thus the reason why the doctors could not give a reason for my diabetes during my initial medical evaluation in 1977.
+In addition, my later heart problem was also tied back to Agent Orange.